 How To Handle The One Toxic Co-Op Board MemberHow To Handle The One Toxic Co-Op Board Member

 If you have that one toxic co-op board member who is making everyone miserable, either through unjust objections or causing fights during board members, it’s probably time to remove them.

 Before doing anything, check your co-op’s bylaws.
-The bylaws typically will have a few sections on co-op board member removal and how to handle.
-This will be your rule book and guide to handling this in your building.
+The bylaws typically will have a few sections on co-op board member removal and how to handle them.
+It will be your rule book and guide to dealing with this in your building.

 The bylaws will typically state what good cause is for removing this board member.